function61/eventhorizon/docs/architecture/raw-storage-format.md

 Raw storage format
 ==================

-Pyramid stores all its log-formatted data in append-only text files.
+Event Horizon stores all its log-formatted data in append-only text files.
 The good thing about this design is that "resultset cursor" is just a byte offset into the chunk, and all reads are just one `fseek()` away.